-We generate revenue from the sale of dental, medical and animal health consumable products, as well as equipment, software products and services and other sources.
+We generate revenue from the sale of dental, animal health and medical consumable products, as well as equipment, software products and services and other sources.
 Provisions for discounts, rebates to customers, customer returns and other contra-revenue adjustments are recorded based upon historical data and estimates and are provided for in the period in which the related sales are recognized.